jplandolt/kub-virtbox-vagrant/README.md

 ### 5. (Optional) Set Role for Worker Node(s)

-As the output above shows, there is no inital role set for worker nodes.
+As the output above shows, there is no initial role set for worker nodes.
 You can set their role to "worker" with:

 The Kubernetes Dashboard is Web UI that allows you to manage your cluster; configure and manage aspects of the system, troubleshoot, and to have an overview of applications running on your cluster